MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance_redirectactivationto_1655802197.md

 After redirecting, the app can call only [CoreApplication.Exit](coreapplication_exit_1158854104.md).
 After the redirection, the app is closed.

-An app makes the decision whether to host.
 An app indicates whether it supports multiple instances in its manifest.
 The splash screen is not shown until the app decides whether to redirect during main.
 If the app fails to decide within a time-out period, it is closed.